Americans with Disabilities Act (ADA) and Web Accessibility Requirements for Video

 Status: Case is currently being litigated.

 Edward Davis sued private company Colorado Bag’n Baggage because, as a blind man, their website was inaccessible to him.
 Davis cited violations of the ADA and California state anti-discrimination law.

-Status: Before the case went to trial, a judge ruled in favor the plaintiff, who won $4,000 in restitution and $100K+ in legal fees to be reimbursed.
+Status: Before the case went to trial, a judge ruled in favor of the plaintiff, who won $4,000 in restitution and $100K+ in legal fees to be reimbursed.
 The judge ordered the company to amend its website to be accessible to the blind.

 The Future of the ADA and Web Accessibility